 Traditionally Santa Fe’s largest art market, The Indian Market takes place each year in August.
 You will find Native artists and artisans from all over the United States and Canada featured.
 In fact, over 200 federally recognized tribes participate.
 The Indian Market supports indigenous artists and tribes directly, and draws hundreds of thousands of people from around the world.
 The market is also a great opportunity to interact with artists directly and learn more about native traditions and cultures.
 Along with a wide variety of art for sale, the Indian Market also features live music, food, performances, and more.
 Whether you come for the art, for the atmosphere, or for the world-famous fry bread, if you’re in Santa Fe in August, it’s an event for all ages that you won’t want to miss!

+After a few hours enjoying the opera and art walks, festivals, and markets in Santa Fe, NM, you’ll relish returning to the Inn.
+Relax in the courtyard on a pleasant summer afternoon to ponder the rich artistic experience.
 In addition to fabulous art in Santa Fe, you’ll find even more at our Inn of the Turquoise Bear.
-We offer the perfect lodging for your getaway, whether you’re traveling from near or far.
-After enjoying the Santa Fe Opera and Art Walks in Santa Fe, NM, come back to the Bear for the perfect accommodations.
-Our beautifully decorated guest rooms, and historic adobe property with lush landscaping and terraced gardens provide the perfect backdrop for art lovers.
+Each room and hallway showcases beautiful and colorful Southwestern art in the form of paintings, pottery, and sculptures.
+In fact, our beautifully decorated guest rooms, and historic adobe property with lush landscaping and terraced gardens provide the perfect backdrop for art lovers.
 Book your stay at Inn of the Turquoise Bear for a getaway to remember.